 Price, per person

-Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 9 lunches and 8 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager..
+Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 8 lunches and 6 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Hotel Balkan, Sofia: 5-star hotel excellently located in the city centre.
+Balkan Palace Hotel, Sofia: 5-star hotel excellently located in the city centre.
 Hotel City Garden Residence, Plovdiv: newly-built boutique hotel.
-Grand Hotel London, Varna: historic hotel in a turn-of-the-century building.
+Rosslyn Dimyat Hotel, Varna: well-located business hotel overlooking Varna Bay.
 Hotel Arbanashki Han, Arbanassi: modern complex set in the grounds of a traditional village house.
 Single rooms throughout are doubles for sole use.

 The tour involves a lot of walking in town centres, where coach access is restricted, and a lot of standing in museums and churches.
 Uneven ground and irregular paving are standard.
 A good level of fitness is essential.
 You will be on your feet for lengthy stretches of time.
 There are some long coach journeys.
 Average distance by coach per day: 95 miles.